 {{COMPONENT_DEST_HUB_LEDE_PARAGRAPH}} {{COMPONENT_DEST_HUB_ARTICLE_SUMMARY_TOP}} {{COMPONENT_DEST_HUB_INFO_TILES}} {{COMPONENT_DEST_HUB_TOC}}

-If Mondulkiri is on your radar, it’s probably because of the elephants.
-And the Elephant Valley Project (EVP) is by far the best ethical elephant experience in Cambodia — and one of the best in Southeast Asia.
+If Mondulkiri is on your radar, it's probably because of the elephants.
+And the Elephant Valley Project (EVP) is, by far, the best ethical elephant experience in Cambodia — and one of the best in Southeast Asia.
 The principle is simple and radical: the elephants do nothing for you.
-You don’t ride them, you don’t make them pose, you don’t watch them perform.
+You do not ride them, you do not make them pose, you do not watch them perform.
 You walk with them in their forest, at their pace, while they feed, bathe, and move freely.

-The EVP has been working since 2006 to rescue or lease Cambodian domestic elephants — often animals worn out from logging or the tourism industry — to offer them semi-retirement in the forests of Mondulkiri.
+The EVP has been working since 2006 to buy or lease Cambodian domestic elephants — often animals worn out by logging or the tourist industry — to offer them a semi-retirement in the Mondulkiri forest.
 The elephants are accompanied by their traditional Bunong mahouts, whose relationship with these animals goes back several generations.
-The project’s forest covers several hundred hectares.
+The project's forest covers several hundred hectares.
 The elephants live in natural groups, with free access to the river and vegetation.

-Note: beware of cheaper “elephant” offers in town — they often involve unethical practices (riding, chains, shows).
+Note: beware of cheaper "elephant" offers in town — they often involve unethical practices (riding, chains, shows).
 The EVP is the reference.
-If it’s not available, the Mondulkiri Project offers a serious alternative on similar principles.
+If it is not available, the Mondulkiri Project offers a serious alternative on similar principles.

 {{COMPONENT_MONDULKIRI_CTA_ELEPHANTS}}